 Cloud Dataflow uses

-us-central1 as the default.
+us-central1 as the default region, and job workers

 The Cloud Dataflow Command-line Interface